Global minimizers of the two-phase Bernoulli problem with the $p$-Laplace operator: Classification of Lipschitz Global Solutions

 \begin{lemma} Assume $|\nabla u| \leq 1$, $0 \in \Gamma_{\mathrm{TP}}(u)$ and $t\textbf{e}_n \in \Omega_u^+$ for all $t \in (0,1]$.
 If

 for some $\eta>0$, then

 with $\epsilon(\eta) \to 0$ as $\eta \to 0$. \end{lemma}

-\begin{proof} This follows immediately by compactness, the same lines of arguments as the proof of Lemma \ref{Ext17}.
+\begin{proof} This follows immediately by a compactness argument, along the same lines of arguments as the proof of Lemma \ref{Ext17}.
 Assume by contradiction that there exists a sequence $\eta_k \to 0$, and a sequence of equi-Lipschitz solutions $u_k$ such that

 but